9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/11/2022 - _Intake Prototyping Day 11_**

-Today we decided that we would spend the day figuring out the bottom row of the intake and figuring out how to make it properly index withough moving to much and allowing it to return to the proper position.
+Today we decided that we would spend the day figuring out the bottom row of the intake and how to make it properly move without it going too far and allowing it to index properly.

 ### **Attendance**